harlanrs/zomboid-functional-gutters/README.md

 - need moveable def for pickup/move/scrap?
 - scrap definition
 - recognize player floors
-- post add script that triggers base gutter resync
+- post add script that triggers resync of entire gutter system
+    - need to catch gaps in pipes and 'pause' any connected collectors
+- take roof angle into consideration

+entity options
+- config script
+    - OnCreate
-- verify sprite alignment
+    - OnIsValid
-    - give feedback on construction
+    - BreakSound -> metal
+    - isProp - TBD
+    - needToBeAgainstWall -> Nope for 'inside' of walls only so works for west wall but not north